dimispapa/cy_boulder_fest/README.md

 * Eliminate manual steps in registration and establish a more robust process
 * Eliminate competition scoring submission and counting of results

+#### User needs:
+* Central source of key info on the festival
+* Ease of registration and submission of competition scoresheet
+* Understand what the event entails through images and social media posts
+* Post-event engagement through announcement of competition results, sharing of photos/videos and other social media posts

 #### Analysis:

 | Opportunity/Problem  | Importance (scale 1-5) | Viability/Feasibility |